openstack/openstack-manuals/doc/ha-guide/source/networking-ha-metadata.rst

 Run Networking metadata agent
 =============================

-No native feature is available to make this service highly available.
-At this time, the Active/Passive solution exists to run the neutron metadata agent in failover mode with Pacemaker.
+Currently, no native feature is available to make this service highly available.
+At this time, the active/passive solution exists to run the neutron metadata agent in failover mode with Pacemaker.

 [TODO: Update this information.
 Can this service now be made HA in active/active mode